SmallThingz/zhttp/README.md

 `zhttp` is intentionally focused on a small HTTP/1.1 server core.

 - Request parsing covers HTTP/1.0 and HTTP/1.1.
-- Responses are written as HTTP/1.1 with `Content-Length`.
+- Responses are written as HTTP/1.1 with either `Content-Length` or `Transfer-Encoding: chunked`.
 - Keep-alive and HEAD response semantics are handled.
-- Chunked responses are not implemented yet.